 The Xplova X5 Evo also has WiFi, but only for pairing to a smartphone.
 You can select Bluetooth too, via the Connectivity menu.
 But this doesn’t work yet – Acer says that it’s scheduled for early next year.

 The Xplova X5 Evo uses both the US GPS and the Russian Glonass systems to get a fix on your position.
 It’s reasonably accurate on unsheltered roads, but tends to drift more than some other units under tree cover.
 This is potentially a problem, as Strava may not recognise that you’ve ridden a segment if your trace strays too far from it.

-You can download base maps for any part of the world to the Xplova X5 Evo for offline navigation.
+You can download free base maps for any part of the world to the Xplova X5 Evo for offline navigation.
 UK maps include England, Scotland and Wales as well as Greater London.

 You can map out a route on the smartphone app reasonably easily, then upload it to the Xplova X5 Evo.
 But it’s more fiddly using the phone’s small screen than a computer.
 If you want to use the computer-based mapping app, you need to set up the smartphone app to connect to your computer account, then use the phone app to download it to the unit.